terraform-routeros/terraform-provider-routeros/docs/resources/snmp_community.md

 ### Optional

-- `addresses` (String) Addresses from which connections to SNMP server is allowed.
+- `addresses` (Set of String) Set of IP (v4 or v6) addresses or CIDR networks from which connections to SNMP server are allowed.
 - `authentication_password` (String, Sensitive) Password used to authenticate the connection to the server (SNMPv3).
 - `authentication_protocol` (String) The protocol used for authentication (SNMPv3).
 - `comment` (String)